rahulorihiki/Sales_Forecasting_using_Time_Series/README.md

-# Sales Forecasting for Rossmann Stores
+# Sales Forecasting using Time Series Analysis

 This project focuses on forecasting sales for the Rossmann chain of stores with a prediction horizon of 3 weeks into the future.
 The project involves performing necessary preprocessing, extracting valuable business insights from past historical data, and applying various time series modeling techniques to achieve accurate sales forecasts.